Learning Outcomes and Assessment

 - Reflect upon this evidence in order to improve the planning and design of courses and programs.

 - Maintain a regular, consistent schedule of instructional assessment.

 - Collect and store learning evidence.

-For more information about the charge of LOA, see COCC's General Procedures Manual.
+For more information about the charge of LOA, see the entry in COCC's General Procedures Manual.

 According to the Northwest Commission on Colleges and Universities (NWCCU) standards, Faculty with teaching responsibilities take collective responsibility for fostering and assessing student achievement of clearly identified learning outcomes.